-Another way in which the literature examines the current situation for PSR in accessing settlement services is through comparing integration outcomes of PSR to GARs.
-The logic is that GARs have, by the nature of their path of resettlement, direct access to settlement support in the form of a caseworker, while PSR access to settlement services voluntarily and relies in large part on sponsors to make the connection.
-As we will explore below, due to the selection process of PSR versus GARs and other factors, this is unfortunately not always a helpful comparison.
+Another way in which the literature explores the success of sponsored refugees in accessing settlement services is through comparing integration outcomes of sponsored refugees to Government Assisted Refugees (GARs).
+The logic is that GARs have, by the nature of their path of resettlement, direct access to settlement support in the form of a caseworker, while sponsored refugees access settlement services.
+As we will explore below, due to the selection process of sponsored refugees versus GARs and other factors, it is unfortunately not always a helpful comparison.

-Many studies on PSR access of settlement services note that PSR are indeed accessing SPOs, although not at the same rate as GARs.
-Due to the nature of the PSR program, PSR are not required to access settlement services.
-There are fewer PSR going to SPOs, with one research study finding that 69% of PSR report having accessed settlement services, in comparison to 87% of GARs (Hyndman, 2011).
-In IRCC's Rapid Impact Assessment of the Syrian Refugee Initiative, they found that fewer PSR were registered in language training than GARs, with PSR reporting that they did not access the programs due to work conflicts or not needing the services (IRCC 2016, p.
+Many studies on this topic conclude that sponsored refugees are indeed accessing settlement services, although at a lesser rate than GARs.
+One research study found that 69% of sponsored refugees reported accessing settlement services, in comparison to 87% of GARs (Hyndman, 2011).
+In IRCC's Rapid Impact Assessment of the Syrian Refugee Initiative, they found that fewer sponsored refugees were registered in language training than GARs, with sponsored refugees reporting that they did not access the programs due to work conflicts or not needing the services (IRCC 2016, p.
 16-17).

-Most long-term research on the topic shows that PSR have slightly improved settlement outcomes in the short-term, but similar long-term outcomes to GARs.
-Many reports, including a 2017 AMSSA publication on the outcomes of resettled refugees across Canada, tend to indicate that PSR enter the labour market more quickly than GARs.
-It was reported that between 2002-2012, 50% of PSR found employment during their first year in Canada compared to 12% of GARs, and PSR also reported higher earnings than their GAR counterparts (AMSSA, 2017, p.
+Most long-term research shows that sponsored refugees have slightly improved settlement outcomes in the short-term, but similar long-term outcomes to GARs.
+Many reports, including a 2017 AMSSA publication, indicate that sponsored refugees enter the labour market more quickly than GARs.
+It was reported that between 2002-2012, 50% of sponsored refugees found employment during their first year in Canada compared to 12% of GARs, and sponsored refugees also reported higher earnings than their GAR counterparts (AMSSA, 2017, p.
 1).
-Among Syrian resettled refugees one year after they had arrived, half of PSR reported having found employment while only 10% of GARs had reported finding employment (IRCC 2016, p.
+Among Syrian resettled refugees one year after they had arrived, half reported having found employment while only 10% of GARs had reported finding employment (IRCC 2016, p.
 19).
-Based on a study from 2007, PSR tend to become self-supporting more quickly than GARs, however median incomes for PSR are lower than for GARs.
-This may be because in-kind economic supports are not counted in the study, but it is also possible that PSR are being pushed into the labour force out of necessity, leading to lower incomes (Hyndman 2011).
+Sponsored refugees tend to become self-supporting more quickly than GARs, however median incomes for PSR are lower than for GARs.
+This may be because in-kind economic supports are not usually accounted for, but it is also possible that sponsored refugees are being pushed into the labour force out of necessity, leading to lower incomes (Hyndman 2011).

-While this kind of comparison is common in the literature, comparing PSR and GARs is most often a flawed comparison.
-Most studies of this nature do not control for factors such as location, country of origin, conditions and length of displacement, levels of education, social capital, and official language abilities that may differentiate PSR and GARs (Hyndman 2016, p.
+While this kind of comparison is common in the literature, comparing sponsored refugees to GARs is most often a flawed comparison.
+Most studies of this nature do not control for factors such as location, country of origin, conditions and length of displacement, levels of education, social capital, and official language abilities that may differentiate sponsored refugees and GARs (Hyndman 2016, p.
 14).
-"In fact, most studies including the IRCC study above do not take into consideration that PSR are much more likely to have higher levels of education, and have better language skills in an official language than GARs, and after 10 years, PSR do not perform substantially better in the labour market compared to GARs (Hyndman 2016, p.
-15) In addition, nearly all data on integration of the different streams of refugees quoted in the literature originates from one 2016 IRCC study; "Evaluation of the Resettlement Programs (PSR, GAR, and BVOR)."
+Most studies including the IRCC study above do not take into consideration that sponsored refugees are much more likely to have higher levels of education, and have better language skills in an official language than GARs (Hyndman 2016, p.
+15).
+In addition, nearly all data on integration of the different streams of refugees quoted in the literature originates from one 2016 IRCC study; "Evaluation of the Resettlement Programs (PSR, GAR, and BVOR)."
 Therefore, it is clear that this merits further study.

-Gaps in PSR accessing SPOs
+Gaps in sponsored refugees accessing settlement services